maximusflo/TikTok-Shop-Analytics-Dashboard/README.md

 # TikTok Shop Creator Performance Tracker
-A data analytics dashboard built for TikTok Shop creators to track daily performance metrics, identify monetization trends, and evaluate efficiency of content over time.
+A data analytics dashboard built for TikTok Shop creators to track daily performance metrics and evaluate efficiency of content over time.

 Built with Python, Streamlit, SQLite, Pandas, and Plotly.